dynamic-intelligence-lab/selective_resetting/README.md

 ## Using as a Component of PyTorch Models

-`ParallelizedLeftToRightRecurrenceWithSelectiveResetting` is a standard PyTorch `nn.Module`, so you can use it as a component of any PyTorch model, trainable with conventional techniques via stochastic gradient descent.
+`ParallelizedLeftToRightRecurrenceWithSelectiveResetting` is a standard PyTorch `nn.Module`, so you can use it as a component of any PyTorch model, trainable conventional techniques via SGD.

 ## Other Implementations